Gianfranco Manfredi: Life and career

 Starting from the early 1980s Manfredi almost completely abandoned the music to focus on writing.
-He has then published over a dozen novels and short stories, collaborated in various roles to several films, TV-series and plays, and created several comic series.
-He is also active as a musical critic, and wrote essays on Adriano Celentano, Lucio Battisti, Enzo Jannacci and other Italian music artists.
+He then published over a dozen novels and short stories, collaborated in various roles to several films, TV-series and plays, and created several comic series.
+He was also active as a musical critic and wrote essays on Adriano Celentano, Lucio Battisti, Enzo Jannacci and other Italian music artists.

-He lives with his wife Mirella in Italy.
+Manfredi lived with his wife Mirella in Italy.
 His first daughter Diana Manfredi is a film director.
+He died on 24 January 2025, at the age of 76.